 - Not be a close relative of a candidate.
 Close relatives are defined as the spouse, parent, father-in-law, mother-in-law, child, son-in-law, daughter-in-law, grandparent, grandchild, brother, sister, brother-in-law, sister-in-law, uncle, aunt, nephew, or niece of a candidate on the ballot or a write-in candidate

 A poll official may also:

 - Be able to solve problems

 How do I become a poll official?

-If you are interested in becoming a poll official, visit GoVoteTN.com to apply.
+If you are interested in becoming a poll official, reach out to your local county election commission to apply.
 Poll officials are appointed locally based on need.